suneel0101/intro_python/README.md

 # Objective
-Get you guys a solid foundation in Python, which is useful if you want to build for the web or do any machine learning or data science.
+Give students a solid foundation in Python, which they can use to build for the web or do data science, data analytics and beyond.

-# Instructor
+# Where We'll Code
-name - Suneel Chakravorty

-email - chakravorty@post.harvard.edu

-# What do you need?
-- Terminal for Mac users, Command Prompt for Windows users
-- the python command
+Open this link in the browser: [Repl.it](https://repl.it/languages/python3)

 # The Basic Data Types
 What are the basic data types?